Marino Faliero (opera): Act 1

 Elena, the wife of Marin Faliero, Doge of Venice, is continually subjected to attacks on her reputation by the patrician Steno whose advances she has rejected.
-Steno then insults Israele Bertucci, the chief of the Venetian Arsenal in front of his workers.
-Steno is punished for these offenses, but Faliero is infuriated by the leniency of the punishment.
+Steno then insults Israele Bertucci, the chief of the Venetian Arsenal, in front of his workers.
+Steno is punished for these offences, but Faliero is infuriated by the leniency of the punishment.
 At the Doge's Palace, Israele convinces Faliero to join a conspiracy against the Council of Forty, of which Steno is a member.
 Elena and her lover Fernando, Faliero's nephew, decide to part.
 He will leave the city to save her from dishonour.
 She gives him a veil to remember her by.
 The climax of the act takes place at a masked ball in the palace when Fernando challenges Steno to a duel for having insulted Elena once again.

 Act 2

 The duel having taken place, Fernando is found dying near the Basilica dei Santi Giovanni e Paolo, where the conspirators were to meet.
 Faliero vows to avenge his death.